Tech-Modernization/helmfile-infra/JSONNET.md

 ## SLO Target and Metrics Thresholds
 Let's define a simple target:
 * SLO: 99%, from the following:
-* SLIs:
- * error ratio under 1%
+* SLI error ratio under 1%
- * latency under 200ms for 90th&nbsp;percentile of requests
+* SLI latency under 200ms for 90th percentile of requests

 Writing above spec as jsonnet